 Here is a link to the most recent PESB Frequently Asked Questions, regarding certication.

 What are the STEM renewal requirements?

 If you teach in a STEM-related endorsement, and are not an NBCT, effective Sept.
-1, 2019, your renewal applications for residency, professional, and continuing teacher and CTE certificates must document completion of at least 15 clock hours, or at least one goal from an annual professional growth plan (PGP), with an emphasis on STEM integration.
+1, 2019, your renewal applications for residency, professional, initial and continuing teacher and CTE certificates must document completion of at least 15 clock hours, or at least one goal from an annual professional growth plan (PGP), with an emphasis on STEM integration.

 What are the implications for Residency Certificate holders?

 Residency certificate holders may follow any of the three options listed above.
 Additional considerations:

 - People currently registered for the ProTeach Portfolio or National Board Certification components can choose to continue with those assessments.
 The Educational Testing Service (ETS) will continue to offer and score the ProTeach assessment through the end of its contract in 2019.